 This was greeted enthusiastically with over 30,000 Reactions, 20,000 Comments, and around 7,200 Shares.
 Holiday-themed products are a great way for your brand to embrace the holiday spirit.

 If you plan to do this, make sure to publicize it widely.
 Featuring your holiday products on your social media channels and in your email marketing is crucial.
 The key is to use alluring holiday images and persuasive copy.

 2. Heartfelt holiday videos

-With nearly 50,000 Likes and Retweets, this touching video from John Lewis was one of the best-performing tweets from Christmas 2015.
+With over 81,000 Likes and 28,000 Retweets, this touching video from John Lewis & Partners was one of the best-performing tweets from Christmas 2018.
 The retail brand emphasized the spirit of giving with a memorable video.

-By underlining the joy of receiving a gift and feeling cared for, John Lewis masterfully left a lasting impression on their audience.
+By underlining the joy of receiving a gift that changes a life, John Lewis & Partners masterfully left a lasting impression on their audience.